ZetaPhase/ZetaStock/README.md

 - `dplyR`
 - `shiny`

+Make sure you look at `setup/setup.txt` for more information on setting up.

 ZetaStock is built using R's powerful data frames and R Shiny to build the user interface.

 (c) 2016, ZetaPhase Technologies Inc, All Rights Reserved.